OfekGlick/MS-TCN2/README.md

 ```
 main.py --action train_tradeoff
 ```
-All the above commands include performing prediction over the test data
+All the above commands include performing prediction over the test data.

 #### test_analysis.py
-This script outputs assumes the same dir structure as `main.py` and outputs all of the metrics described in the report such as Accuracy, F1 and Edit Score.
+This script assumes the same dir structure as `main.py` and outputs all of the metrics described in the report such as Accuracy, F1 and Edit Score over the test data (assumes predictions were already generated).
 Additionally, this scripts plots segmentation plots and metric graphs.

 #### video_creator.py
-This script was used to annotated videos with the groudn truth labels and their predicted labels.
+This script was used to annotate videos with the ground truth labels and their predicted labels.

+### Annotated videos:
+This git also includes 3 anotated videos (mp4 files).
+Those videos were annotated using our final trained model.